Monticello Daily Weather Forecast - NewsBreak

 Monticello Daily Weather Forecast

-MONTICELLO, MS(Updated at 8am ET)Here's your weather forecast for the next four days.
+MONTICELLO, KY(Updated at 8am ET)Here's your weather forecast for the next four days.

 Sunny during the day; while mostly clear overnight